Cadillac Escalade: Escalade-V

 Cadillac launched the performance version of the Escalade in 2022, called the Escalade-V. The Escalade-V is the largest performance SUV in the American market.
 It uses a supercharged 6.2-liter V8 engine paired with a 10-speed automatic transmission.
 With an output of 682 hp and a 653 lbft of torque, acceleration from 0 to 60 mph takes 4.4 seconds.
 The vehicle features a full-time all-wheel drive system, so engine power is always being distributed to both axles.
 Normally set up for a 50/50 torque distribution, V-mode allows the AWD to be tailored to the desired setting of the driver.
 The torque split front-to-rear can be adjusted between a ratio of 50/50 in Snow, 40/60 in Tour, and 30/70 in Sport.
 The suggested price starts at $149,990.
-There is also a longer wheelbase model available as the Escalade-V ESV, (sometimes referred to as the Escalade ESV-V or the V-series Escalade ESV).
+There is also a longer wheelbase model available as the Escalade-V ESV (sometimes referred to as the Escalade ESV-V or the V-series Escalade ESV).

-2025 facelift
+Facelift (2025)

-General Motors released the facelift model for the Escalade on July 17, 2024 for the 2025 model year.
-The changes include a new front fascia with vertical headlights borrowed from the Escalade IQ, a new illuminated crest logo on the grille, a new illuminated grille surround, the rear fascia receives new taillights and new bumper, new exterior colors, new alloy wheel designs, and 24-inch alloy wheels are featured on the Escalade for the first time.
-Inside, the interior was redesigned to feature elements from the Escalade IQ such as the new curved 55-inch display integrates both the driver and passenger displays, a new secondary lower screen used to control the vehicle settings, a new steering wheel, a new column-mounted shifter for the automatic transmission, a new Executive Second Row package which includes a center console with a rear command center with optional second row massage seats and two 12.6-inch touchscreen displays, new electrically operated side doors, and new interior color themes.
-The diesel engine option was discontinued for the facelift model.
-The 2025 Escalade will also make super cruise a standard option included for the first three years.
-The Escalade-V variant received a slightly higher power output at 682 horsepower.
+General Motors released the facelift model for the Escalade on July 17, 2024, for the 2025 model year.
+The changes include a new front fascia with vertical headlights borrowed from the Escalade IQ, a new illuminated crest logo on the grille, a new illuminated grille surround, the rear fascia receiving new taillights and a new bumper, new exterior colors, new alloy wheel designs, and 24-inch alloy wheels featured on the Escalade for the first time.
+Inside, the interior was redesigned to feature elements from the Escalade IQ, such as the new curved 55-inch display integrating both the driver and passenger displays, a new secondary lower screen used to control the vehicle settings, a new steering wheel, a new column-mounted shifter for the automatic transmission, a new Executive Second Row package which includes a center console with a rear command center, optional second row massage seats and two 12.6-inch touchscreen displays, new electrically operated side doors, and new interior color themes.
+The diesel engine option was discontinued from the Escalade as part of its 2025 model year facelift due to poor sales.
+The 2025 Escalade would also make Super Cruise a standard option included for the first three years.
+The Escalade-V variant received a slightly higher power output at 682 hp.